-Student employees are paid at least the federal minimum wage.
-Compensation rates will vary based on the position, a student's job skills and previous work experience.
-Undergraduate students can earn from \$8 to just over \$32 per hour.
+Students can expect to earn at least the California state minimum wage of \$8 per hour.
+Compensation rates will vary based on the position, a student's skills, and previous work experience.
+Please note that undergraduate students who serve as teaching assistants may only have one assignment per term of up to 12 hours per week.